Refinitiv/refinitiv-ui/documents/src/pages/framework-integration/vue.md

 ## Testing with Jest

 To use the Jest on your Vue project, you need to add Jest plugin to your application by the following command.

 ```sh
 vue add unit-jest
 ```

 ### Jest configuration

-Jest doesn't transform dependencies from `/node_modules` and not support package exports (Webpack 5) yet.
-We need to add the configuration to the Jest in `jest.config.js`.
+By default, Jest doesn't transform dependencies inside `/node_modules` folder, it will not understand the code and resulting in syntax error.
+You need to use `transformIgnorePatterns` to allow transpiling EF modules, and other modules if requires [see more](https://jestjs.io/docs/configuration#transformignorepatterns-arraystring).
+Additionally, Jest doesn't support package exports feature in package.json yet – this has been supported in new modern bundlers e.g. WebPack 5.
+As a result, Jest wouldn't be able to find importing modules in your application.
+You can resolve this by using `moduleNameMapper` in Jest configuration, `jest.config.js`.

 ```js
   transformIgnorePatterns: ["node_modules/(?!@refinitiv-ui)/"],